- Must you repair your car with an insurance payout?

 Must you repair your car with an insurance payout?

 When you successfully file a claim, the auto insurance company will send out a check to make you whole.
-But do you always have to repair your car with the insurance money?
+But do you always have to repair your car with insurance money?
 Who gets the car insurance check?
 And what are your rights in determining how that insurance payout is spent?
-Here, we explain the insurance claims process once the car insurance check is in the mail.
+Here, we explain the claims process once the car insurance check is in the mail.

 Whose name is on the car insurance check?

-Drivers who own their cars free of any loan obligation typically receive a check in their name, says Loretta Worters, vice president of media relations for the Insurance Information Institute.
+Drivers who own their cars outright typically receive a check in their name, says Loretta Worters, vice president of media relations for the Insurance Information Institute.